MATERIALS with Mathew Lynn

 • Brushes (see above)

-• Palette - could be disposable, but it’s better and far less frustrating if it’s a modern rectangular board shape (roughly A3) or the traditional kidney shape - make sure your palette has plenty of mixing space.
+– could be disposable, but it’s better and far less frustrating if it’s a modern rectangular board shape (30x40cm or roughly A3) - make sure your palette has plenty of mixing space.
 Two cheap pieces of prepared board in A3 size sitting on a table is just as good, the spare one can be handy when you run out of space but want to keep those colours on the first board going.

-• Double Dipper - for separate medium and solvent.
-Get the open style with the widest openings so you can get your big brushes easily in and out.
+– for separate medium and solvent, get the open style with the widest openings so you can get your big brushes easily in and out.

 • Mediums & Solvents (see above)